On Instance-Dependent Bounds for Offline Reinforcement Learning with Linear Function Approximation: Bootstrapped and Constrained Pessimistic Value Iteration

 We introduce extra assumptions on the linear mapping which our algorithm can exploit further to accelerate the rate.
 For that, we assume the unique optimality and the spanning feature property.
 Denote $\textrm{span}(\mathcal{X})$ the vector space spanned by all linear combination of elements in $\mathcal{X}$. \begin{assumption}[Unique Optimality and Spanning features] We assume that \begin{enumerate} \item (Unique Optimality - UO): The optimal actions are unique, i.e.

 \item (Spanning Features - SF): Let $\phi^*_h(s) := \phi_h(s, \pi^*_h(s))$.
 For any $h \in [H]$,

 \end{enumerate} \end{assumption} Intuitively, the features of optimal actions in states reachable by an optimal policy provide all information about those in states reachable by the behaviour policy $\mu$.
 Note that Assumption \ref{assumption:spaning_feature}.2 is much milder than the uniform feature coverage assumption as it does not impose any constraint on the linear features with respect to the offline policy and does not require $\textrm{span}\{\phi^*_h(s): \forall s \in \mathcal{S}, d^*_h(s) > 0\}$ to span the entire $\mathbb{R}^d$.
 In online regime, a similar assumption called ``universally spanning optimal features'' is used to obtain constant regrets \citep{papini2021reinforcement}.
 However, their assumption is strictly stronger than ours as they require $ \textrm{span}\{\phi^*_h(s): \forall s \in \mathcal{S}, d^*_h(s) > 0\}$ to span all the features of all actions and states reachable by \emph{any} policy.
 Assumption \ref{assumption:spaning_feature}.2 instead requires such condition only over optimal actions and states reachable by the behavior policy.
-Note that Assumption \ref{assumption:spaning_feature}.2 also does not require the linear feature under $d^*_h$ to span the full space $\mathbb{R}^d$.

-Let $\lambda_h^+$ be the smallest positive eigenvalue of $\Sigma_h^* := \mathbb{E}_{(s_h, a_h) \sim d^{\pi^*}_h} [ \phi_h(s_h, a_h) \phi_h(s_h, a_h)^T ],$ let $\kappa_{1:h} := \prod_{i=1}^h \kappa_i$, and define: where $\bar{k}_h := \tilde{\Omega} \left( \frac{d^6 H^4 \kappa^6}{\Delta_{\min}^4 (\lambda_h^+)^2} + \frac{ \kappa_{1:h}}{\lambda_h^+} \right) \land \tilde{\Omega} \left( \frac{\kappa_{1:h}^2 \kappa^2 H^2 d^3}{ (\lambda_h^+)^2} \right)$, $\tilde{k}_h := \tilde{\Omega} \left( \frac{d^2 H^4 \kappa_{1:h}}{\Delta_{\min}^2 (\lambda_h^+)^3} \right), \forall h$.
+Let $\lambda_h^+$ be the smallest positive eigenvalue of $\Sigma_h^* := \mathbb{E}_{(s_h, a_h) \sim d^{\pi^*}_h} [ \phi_h(s_h, a_h) \phi_h(s_h, a_h)^T ],$ let $\kappa_{1:h} := \prod_{i=1}^h \kappa_i$, and define: where $\bar{k}_h := \tilde{\Omega} \left( \frac{d^6 H^{10} \kappa_*^6}{\Delta_{\min}^4 (\lambda_h^+)^2} + \frac{ \kappa_{1:h}}{\lambda_h^+} \right) \land \tilde{\Omega} \left( \frac{\kappa_{1:h}^2 \kappa_*^2 H^4 d^3}{ (\lambda_h^+)^2} \right)$, $\tilde{k}_h := \tilde{\Omega} \left( \frac{d^2 H^4 \kappa_{1:h}}{\Delta_{\min}^2 (\lambda_h^+)^3} \right), \forall h$.